 You can view all the cards available (Fry and Dolch) here:

-Get your freebie from my resource library and get on your way to easy peasy sight word differentiation!
+Get your free assessment kit and get on your way to easy peasy sight word differentiation!
 It includes the assessment sheets for Fry words 1-100 PLUS a parent volunteer thank you pack!

 Read more about Sight Word Instruction here:

 Share this post by pinning the picture below!